monkey-projects/mailman/jms/README.md

 From the on, you can register listeners, post events, etc., as explained in the [core documentation](../README.md).
-When you're done, you can invoke the `disconnect` function to close the connection to the broker.
+When you're done, you can invoke the `disconnect` function to close the connection to the broker, or preferrably, invoke `close` on the broker, which also shuts down consumers and producers (see below).

 ## Configuration